Maggie Steed: Career

-After studying drama at the Bristol Old Vic Theatre School in Bristol, Steed left the theatre for several years.
+After studying drama at the Bristol Old Vic Theatre School in Bristol in the late 1960s, Steed left the theatre for several years, until she was about 30 years old, 1976 or 1977.
 She stated: "Actresses in those days had to be 'dolly birds' and I was just Margaret Baker from Plymouth, tall with very gappy teeth, so I became a secretary instead.
-It was only years later, when I'd grown up politically and become interested in theatre, that I started again and ended up at the Coventry Belgrade Theatre with Clive Russell and Sue Johnston."
-Steed has performed with the Royal National Theatre and Royal Shakespeare Company and as a comedian.
+It was only years later, when I'd grown up politically and become interested in theatre, that I started again and ended up at Coventry's Belgrade Theatre with Clive Russell and Sue Johnston."

+Steed has performed with the Royal National Theatre, Royal Shakespeare Company and with Belt and Braces, the political theatre troupe run by Gavin Richards as well as working as a comedian in alternative cabaret.

+She was one of the first women to become involved in the alternative comedy scene when it sprang into existence in 1979, and performing at the Comedy Store, with the group Alternative Cabaret and elsewhere.
+Her material was personal and confessional.

 Her first major television role was playing Rita Moon in the series Shine on Harvey Moon.
-She played Margaret Crabbe in Pie in the Sky and Phyllis Woolf in Born and Bred.
-Her television credits include appearances on Fox, Minder, Sensitive Skin and Jam and Jerusalem.
+She played Margaret Crabbe in Pie in the Sky in the mid 1990s and Phyllis Woolf in Born and Bred.
+Her television credits include appearances on Fox, Minder, Sensitive Skin and Jam & Jerusalem.

 In 2008, Steed appeared on tour in Michael Frayn's comedy Noises Off as Mrs Clackett, produced by the Ambassador Theatre Group, which included the New Victoria Theatre, Woking.
 The cast included Sophie Bould, Colin Baker and Jonathan Coy.
 In 2010 she appeared in the short film The Miserables, and the following year onstage in a comedy duo role with actress Jackie Clune in a production of The Belle's Stratagem.

 In April 2017, it was announced that Steed was joining the cast of EastEnders as Joyce Murray.
 It was announced in March 2018 that her character had been written out of the series and subsequently would be killed off.